Aquatic Isopods - Isopods For Sale UK | PostPods

 What are Aquatic Isopods?

 Aquatic isopods, a subgroup of the order Isopoda, are dynamic organisms that inhabit diverse water bodies globally.
 Unlike their terrestrial relatives such as woodlice, aquatic isopods have adapted to life underwater.
+Terrestrial isopods, such as pillbugs and woodlice, tend to crawl and prefer moist land environments.
 These small yet robust creatures can vary in size from as tiny as 1mm to as large as nearly 50cm — the size of the infamous Giant Isopod.
+Isopods have a segmented body with a head, thorax, and abdomen, and their seven pairs of limbs are nearly equal in size, functioning like feet for crawling.
 Their unique body structure, characterized by a segmented carapace and two sets of antennae, set them apart from many other aquatic organisms.
+Aquatic isopods also possess specialized mouthparts for chewing decaying plant material and algae.
+Their gills allow them to breathe underwater and thrive in various aquatic conditions.
+Isopods can roll into a ball as a defense mechanism to protect themselves from predators or conserve moisture.

 The Role of Aquatic Isopods in Ecosystems